The Philippines became a Party to the WHO Framework Convention on Tobacco Control on September 4, 2005.

 The law prohibits the sale of tobacco products within 100 meters of schools, playgrounds, and other facilities frequented by minors.
 In addition, the law restricts sales via vending machines.
 There are no restrictions on internet sales or the sale of single cigarettes.
 The sale of tobacco products is prohibited to persons under the age of 18.

-The law classifies electronic cigarettes as combination drugs and medical devices, and not as tobacco products.
-As such, electronic cigarettes must pass the FDA's evaluation before the FDA issues a market authorization.
+The law classifies e-cigarettes as combination drugs and medical devices, and not as tobacco products.
+As such, e-cigarettes must pass the FDA's evaluation before the FDA issues a market authorization.
 It appears as though no manufacturer or distributor has applied for FDA approval, and yet there are many products available on the market.
 The use of e-cigarettes is prohibited in specific public places where smoking is prohibited.

 Roadmap to Tobacco Control Legislation